Movement for a Democratic Military: San Diego

-The pre-existing group of sailors in San Diego called GI's Against Fascism merged with the group at Camp Pendleton.
+The pre-existing group of sailors in San Diego called GI's Against Fascism merged with the group at Camp Pendleton near Vista and Oceanside.
 They all agreed to use the MDM name while publishing two newspapers, Duck Power in San Diego and Attitude Check at Pendleton.
 In mid-1970 the San Diego chapter changed the name of their newspaper to Dare to Struggle which they continued to publish until mid-1971.
 Attitude Check's last issue was in June 1970.
 The Camp Pendleton and San Diego areas were very pro-military and the MDM members located there experienced significant hostility and harassment.
 The San Diego area MDM had close ties with the San Diego Free Press which helped them put out their newspapers.

 Great Lakes Naval Station

-By early 1970 MDM had spread to several other cities and military bases.
-In January, a chapter formed at the Great Lakes naval base, located north of Chicago, IL, the largest U.S. Navy training base and the only boot camp for naval enlistees.
+By early 1970, MDM had spread to several other cities and military bases.
+In January, a chapter formed at Naval Station Great Lakes, located north of Chicago, Illinois, the largest U.S. Navy training base and the only boot camp for naval enlistees.
 Aided by activists with the Wisconsin Draft Resistance and the Chicago Area Military Project, a counseling service and coffeehouse, this chapter was one of the most active and included a considerable number of black sailors.
 They began publishing The Navy Times Are Changing which continued until the end of 1972.
 On Armed Forces Day in May 1970 they sponsored a rally near the base which attracted 50 sailors and nearly 500 civilians.
 Another rally in September of that same year "drew a crowd of over five hundred sailors and civilians."
 When four Black WAVES were illegally arrested by base commanders in July 1970, more than 100 sailors marched to where the women were being held and surrounded the building, refusing to move until the women were released.
-Within weeks of this incident, over 900 enlisted men and women were discharged or transferred to other bases by the navy.
+Within weeks of this incident, over 900 enlisted men and women were discharged or transferred to other bases by the Navy.
 On Armed Forces Day in 1972, MDM and the Chicago Area Military Project organized a large demonstration with 400 GIs joining a crowd of over 2,000.